Adversarial Examples in the Physical World: A Survey: Confront Physical Adversarial Examples

-The data-end defense strategies aim to reduce the influence of adversarial perturbations, thus the sampled adversarial examples would be not allowed to mislead the deep models in deployed systems.
-In practice, we divide the data-end adversarial defenses into 3 categories that are composed of adversarial denoising, adversarial detecting, and adversarial prompting.
+In detail, The data-end defense strategies aim to reduce the influence of adversarial perturbations, thus the sampled adversarial examples would not be allowed to mislead the deep models in deployed systems.
+In practice, we divide the data-end adversarial defenses into 3 categories that are composed of adversarial detecting, adversarial denoising, and adversarial prompting.
+The adversarial detecting methods mainly defend the PAEs by judging if the inputs are adversarial or not.
+These methods allow the AI systems to deny or locate the toxic parts.
+And the adversarial denoising methods could remove the injected perturbation or noises inside the PAEs so that the input instances could be benign again for model prediction.
+The adversarial prompting methods are also designed to inject additional information into PAEs, but could be able to offset the effectiveness of adversarial patterns.
 The sketch map of the data-end defense can be found in Figure\ref{fig:data-end-defense}.

-\ding{182} \textbf{\emph{The adversarial detecting}}.
-Some researchers are committed to determining whether the input instances are adversarial.
-After discovering the adversarial examples, the models are allowed to reject these inputs and evade the attack in turn.